Differential ML with a Difference: Conclusions

 Differential ML is a valuable tool for improving the training of neural network approximations to complex simulation models used for pricing and risk management.
 It works by targeting price sensitivities as well as prices in the model training process.
 It has two potential benefits: regularizing the fit to prices, and improving the accuracy of derivatives calculated from a neural network approximation.

 To achieve these benefits, Differential ML requires unbiased differential labels.
 Pathwise derivatives, used in Huge and Savine \cite{hs}, are biased for discontinuous payoffs, such as those with barrier or digital features.
 Our examples show that this bias can severely degrade the accuracy of this method.
-We have shown that in these cases, superior performance is attained using differential labels calculated through the likelihood ratio method.
+We have shown that in these cases, better performance is attained using differential labels calculated through the likelihood ratio method.
 A further extension accommodates gamma labels in the training process.
 The Differential ML framework is sufficiently flexible to incorporate these alternative labels with only minor changes to the implementation.
+The main limitation of the LRM method is that it often produces large variance when the simulation time step is very short.

+{ \bf Acknowledgements.} The authors thank Brian Huge, Antoine Savine, and an anonymous reviewer for helpful comments.